Roadmap Implementation: Acute Systemic Toxicity

 NICEATM continues to work with the ATWG to quantify and define the variability of in vivo endpoints from acute systemic toxicity bioassays, such as oral LD50 values.
 These analyses provide important insight into the reproducibility of the in vivo tests and add context for appropriately evaluating the performance of non-animal approaches that are under development.

-- Analyses of curated acute oral toxicity data are in progress; a manuscript will be submitted for publication in 2021.
+- Analyses of curated acute oral toxicity data are described in a paper by Karmaus et al. (2022).

 - Curation of acute inhalation toxicity data is ongoing, with a data release via ICE planned in 2022.
 This is a follow-up activity from the 2016 workshop described above.

 One product from the 2016 inhalation toxicity workshop was a state-of-the-science manuscript (Clippinger et al. 2018b), which describes relevant adverse outcome pathways that could be used to guide development of non-animal testing strategies for inhalation toxicity.
 The paper also summarizes the toolbox of in vitro and in silico models that can be used to assess key events from inhalation exposure to toxic outcomes.

-In November 2017, the ATWG initiated a global project to develop in silico models of acute oral systemic toxicity that predict five specific endpoints identified by ATWG members as being relevant to U.S. regulatory agencies.
+In November 2017, the ATWG initiated a global project to develop in silico models of acute oral systemic toxicity that predict five specific endpoints identified by ATWG members as being relevant to U.S. regulatory agencies (Mansouri et al. 2021).
 Predictive models were developed and evaluated in both a qualitative and quantitative manner, using a large body of rat oral acute toxicity data collected by NICEATM and NCCT.
 Models developed for the project that met criteria defined by the project organizing committee were used to generate consensus predictions for the acute oral toxicity endpoints of interest.
-Models were presented at an 2018 workshop (summarized in Kleinstreuer et al. 2018) and the consensus predictions generated for the project are available via the Open Structure-activity/property Relationship App (OPERA), a free and open-source QSAR tool.
-The predictions are available via ICE and the EPA’s CompTox Dashboard, and the consensus models will be made available and described in a manuscript that was submitted for publication in 2020.
+Models were presented at an 2018 workshop (summarized in Kleinstreuer et al. 2018) and the consensus predictions generated for the project are available via the Open (Quantitative) Structure-activity/property Relationship App (OPERA), a free and open-source QSAR tool.
+The predictions are available via ICE and the EPA’s CompTox Dashboard.

 Addressing Regulatory and Other Challenges